No One Teaches You How to Run a Business When …

 No one teaches you how to run a business when your body starts changing in ways nobody warned you about and perimenopause is quietly rewriting the rules of your energy, your focus and your capacity.

-No one teaches you how to run a business when you are having an identity crisis so profound that you don't recognize yourself in the mirror some mornings — and the business still needs you to be the expert by 9am.
+No one teaches you how to run a business when you are in the middle of an identity crisis so complete that you don't recognize yourself some mornings — and the business still needs you to be the expert by 9am.

 I kept going through every single one of those things.
 Not gracefully.
 Not without cost.
-Not without moments of sitting at my desk with my chest so heavy I couldn't breathe — pulling myself back together because I had a client call and I couldn't break down right now.
+Not without moments of sitting at my desk with my chest so heavy I couldn't breathe — pulling myself back together because I had a client call or project to work on and I couldn't break down right now.

-I kept the businesses running.
-Both of them.
+But I kept the businesses running.
 I showed up.
 I delivered.
 I coached.
 I advised.
 I held space for other entrepreneurs who were struggling with their own versions of hard.
+Because that’s what we do.

-The entrepreneurs I most want to serve are not the ones who are scaling and growing and optimizing.
-They are the ones who are surviving.
-The ones who are sitting at their desk before a client call trying to remember how to sound like someone who has it together.
-The ones who are running their businesses at 40% capacity and hoping nobody notices.
-The ones who went through something enormous and had nobody in their corner who understood both sides — the professional and the human behind it.
+The entrepreneurs I most want to serve are the ones who are sitting at their desk or in their car before a client meeting trying to remember how to sound like someone who has it together.
+The ones running their businesses at half their usual capacity and hoping nobody notices.
+The ones going through the hardest season of their lives while their business keeps demanding full presence they don't currently have.

 My Mission